Travel Options &

 Travel by Bus

-There is also bus service between Vancouver, Victoria, Nanaimo and Port Hardy (on Vancouver Island), where you can catch a ferry to Prince Rupert and then transfer to a ferry bound for Haida Gwaii.
+There is bus service to Port Hardy on Vancouver Island, where you can catch a ferry to Prince Rupert and then transfer to a ferry bound for Haida Gwaii.

 You may prefer to enjoy a scenic drive to Port Hardy on Vancouver Island, or through the interior of BC to Prince Rupert.
 In either of these locations, you may park your car and walk onboard the ferry, or you may drive onboard.
 With a few extra days, you could enjoy a scenic "circle route" by taking the Inside Passage ferry northward and driving back through the interior of BC.